pradyumna-7/cp/LongestWordTrie.md

-/*In a school, the students are given an array of strings words[].
+In a school, the students are given an array of strings words[].
 Students have to find the longest string in words[] such that every prefix of it is also in words.</br>

 For example, let words = ["a", "app", "ap","appl", "apply"].
 The string "apply" </br>